-Reed Freeman focuses his practice on all aspects of consumer protection law, including online and offline privacy issues, data security and breach notification, online and offline advertising review and competitor challenges, and direct marketing.
+Reed Freeman focuses his practice on all aspects of consumer protection law, including online and offline privacy issues, data security and breach notification, online and offline advertising review and competitor challenges, direct marketing, and defense of regulatory investigation, such as those by the FTC and the state Attorneys General.

-Mr. Freeman advises a wide variety of clients on deploying, or hiring vendors to deploy, behavorial advertising, retargeting, personalized content, the use of web analytics, and other uses of online tracking technologies.
+Mr. Freeman advises a wide variety of clients on deploying, or hiring vendors to deploy, behavioral advertising, retargeting, personalized content, the use of web analytics, and other uses of online tracking technologies.
 He also counsels clients on the use of location-based data and on marketing through social media and online and mobile applications.
-He counsels clients on compliance with FTC and state trade regulation issues, including the Children’s Online Privacy Protection Act (COPPA), CAN-SPAM Act, Telemarketing Sales Rule (TSR), and “do not call” rules; state law, including California’s Song-Beverly and Shine the Light Acts; and security regulations and data breach notification laws.
+He counsels clients on compliance with FTC and state trade regulation issues, including the Children’s Online Privacy Protection Act (COPPA), CAN-SPAM Act, Telemarketing Sales Rule (TSR), and “do not call” rules; state law, including California’s Song-Beverly, Shine the Light and CalOPPA laws; and security regulations and data breach notification laws.

 Mr. Freeman serves as lead counsel in FTC and state consumer protection investigations and negotiations.
 He also represents clients in class action matters and in false advertising disputes in federal court under the Lanham Act and similar state laws, and before the National Advertising Division (NAD) of the Council of Better Business Bureaus, Inc., and the National Advertising Review Board (NARB).